 How to Serve

-These cookies make great Easter basket gifts—just wrap them individually in cellophane bags tied with ribbon.
+These cookies make great Easter basket gifts with some gluten-free mini egg blondies.
+Just wrap them individually in cellophane bags tied with ribbon.
 For Easter brunch, arrange them on a platter with other spring desserts like gluten-free lemon bars, raspberry white chocolate blondies, or gluten-free coconut macaroons.
 You can also bake the cookies ahead and set up a decorating station for kids with bowls of colored icing and sprinkles.

 Gluten-Free Easter Egg Sugar Cookies